maxkvant/haskell-simplest-game/README.md

 This lines should install install the dependencies.

-Stack is a package for haskell, btw.
+Stack is a package manager for haskell, btw.

 ```bash
 curl -sSL https://get.haskellstack.org/ | sh